sitevision/envision/packages/envision-docs/src/pages/forms/form-elements.md

 **Updated in 2025.05.1.**
-With the introduction of [Customizable select elements](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Forms/Customizable_select), both the Select element and the Select component will use a progressively enhanced approach to use as much of Envision styling as possible while still keeping the native select element functionality.
+With the introduction of [Customizable select elements](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Forms/Customizable_select), both the Select element and the Select component support a progressively enhanced approach that applies as much of the Envision styling as possible while maintaining native select element functionality.
+This feature is opt-in and can be enabled by adding a `button` with a `selectedcontent` tag inside the select element.

 <span id="select-component" class="offset-anchor"></span>